angular-sanctuary/learn-angular/src/content/docs/practical-course/display-tasks/display-list.md

 ---
-title: Display a list of items
+title: Display a list of tasks
 description: Learn how to display a list of items in an Angular application.
 ---